 The RIBOE has proven itself unable or unwilling to consider the Petition in accordance with the OMA.
-Whether to commence rulemaking or deny the Petition is a matter of public policy, and the RIBOE Chair has conceded as much.
-Therefore, the Court should further order that the Petition be considered on its merits by initiating a public rulemaking process, or in the alternative, be considered in open session.
+Whether to commence rulemaking or deny the Petition is a matter of public policy, and the RIBOE Chair has conceded as much in her Op-Ed.
+Therefore, the Court should order that the Petition be considered on its merits by initiating a public rulemaking process, or in the alternative, be considered in open session.